matthewviray/power-outages-project/README.md

   frameborder="0"
 ></iframe>

-### Percentage of Total Population in the State that's is in urban area
+### Percentage of Total Population in the State that's in a urban area
 We look at the `POPPCT_URBAN` column to analyze the missingness of `OUTAGE.DURATION` as it contains missing values which we'll preform a permutation test to see if its missigness depends on `POPPCT_URBAN`.
 First I plotted the distribution of `AREAPCT_URBAN` that are missing and not missing.
 Then we will preformm a permutation test to test our hypotheses of: